Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Reminder on the model and its phases

 \section{Reminder on the model and its phases}

 The $N$ place cells are modeled by interacting binary units $\sigma_i$ equal to 0 or 1, and corresponding to, respectively, silent and active neurons.
+Let us first consider a first environment (that can be either 1 or 2-dimensional).
 We suppose that, after learning of the environment and random allocation of place fields, each place cell preferentially fires when the animal is located in an environment-specific location in the 1 or 2-dimensional space, defining its place field.
 For simplicity space is assumed to be a segment of length $N$ in dimension 1, and a square of edge length $\sqrt N$ in dimension 2, with periodic boundary conditions.
 The $N$ centers of the place fields are located on the nodes of a 1 or 2-dimensional regular grid: two contiguous centers are at unit distance from each other.

 Pairs of cells whose place field centers lie within some distance $d_c$ from each other are coupled with an excitatory coupling $J_{ij}^0=\frac 1N$.
 We choose the cut-off distance $d_c$ such that each cell $i$ is connected to the same number $w\,N$ of other cells $j$, independently of the space dimension: $w(\ll 1)$ is the fraction of the neural population any neuron is coupled to.
 The $\frac 1N$ scale factor in the coupling $J_{ij}^0$ is such that the total input received by a place cell is finite when the number of cells, $N$, is sent to infinity.